DigiKlausur/e2x-docs/docs/source/usage/instructor.rst

       The storage is shared but we have a limited capacity.

       So you should let us know if the course requires a lot of storage.

+  * - **Environment**
+    - A generic image is used for all course as explained in :ref:`here <environment>`.

+      However, instructors could request own environment if required.

 - **Additional resources**